 "After this period of rapid mountain building and erosion the centre of Australia turned into an inland sea… At around 400 million years ago the sands and gravels of Uluru and Kata Tjuta were so far down that they were well lithified or knitted together, changing from sediment into rock.
 Another mountain-building event — the Alice Springs Orogeny — began around this time, folding the rock and further compressing them… Over millions of years the Alice Springs Orogeny created the great big folds that are visible when you fly over Central Australia today, and in the process further folded and turned the rocks that make up Uluru and Kata Tjuta."

-After millions of years, Uluru is what is left from the constant erosion of the surrounding land and the rock itself.
+After millions of years, Uluru is what's left from the constant erosion of the surrounding land and the rock itself.
 Because the rock that forms Uluru is so hard, it's more resistant to erosion than everything around it.
-Millions of years of polishing from wind and the run-off of rain has shaped Uluru into the iconic structure it is now.
+Millions of years of polishing from wind and rain hav shaped Uluru into the iconic structure it is now.

 While you know how Uluru was formed, you might be wondering how it got its amazingly vivid color.
 The rock that forms Uluru has a high iron content, so while the rock really has a grayish color, the oxidation that occurs with weathering turns the surface rust red.

 Most of Uluru's mass is underground

 Standing at 1,141 feet tall, 2.2 miles long and 1.2 miles wide, Uluru is a truly massive piece of rock.
 And yet most of Uluru is actually underground.
-Though it looks like it was set down on the landscape, Uluru is not like a boulder that rolled into place and mostly sits above ground.
-Rather, the rock is like an iceberg, with some of its mass above the surface but much of it remaining below.
-More than 1.5 miles of the rock is believed to lie beneath the ever-eroding earth, though no one knows for certain exactly how much.
+Though it looks like it was set down on the landscape, Uluru isn't like a boulder that rolled into place and mostly sits above ground.
+Rather, the rock is more like an iceberg, with some of its mass above the surface but much of it remaining below.
+More than 1.5 miles of the rock is believed to lie beneath the ever-eroding earth, though no one knows for certain how far it goes.

 Uluru is a UNESCO World Heritage site